wowthemesnet/mundana-theme-jekyll/_posts/2020-05-23-first-open-source-contribution.markdown

 After this issue got fixed and merged, and me getting used to the code structure, I went to fix more than one issue and even added 2 features and got accepted to the Outreachy intern, at the time I'm writing this, I'm working with the mozilla team on upgrading the Today Widget of Firefox for iOS.

 # What I learned in the process
-Contributing to OS code is easier than it seemed to me and was really impactful to my coding experience and confidence.
+Contributing to open Source code is easier than it seemed to me and was really impactful to my coding experience and confidence.

 1. you get the chance to see well-maintained code on a larger scale and learn coding conventions.